-3.1.5 Meal Allowance.
-When assigned to an incident, and no food and drink is provided by the incident, an allowance equal to the current standard CONUS per diem meal rate per person per day may be paid for in-state or out-of-state mobilizations.
-Meal allowance is paid while in travel status, but not until after the first day of travel.
+When assigned to an incident, and no food and drink is provided by the incident, an allowance equal to the current standard CONUS per diem meal rate per person per day may be paid for in state or out-of-state mobilizations.
+The State of Montana does not recognize the \$5 incidental charge as a reimbursable expense.
+All meal rates will be reimbursed at the actual listed rate per meal (Section 2-18-501, MCA).

-When subsistence at incident camps is available, meals for Vendor's personnel will be furnished without charge.
+When subsistence at incident camps is available, meals for Contractor's personnel will be furnished without charge.
 The incident will furnish meals without cost if restaurant meals are the approved method of subsistence for incident personnel.

-The host agency, during demobilization and/or reassignment, may provide sack lunches to Vendor personnel without charging the Vendor.
+The host agency, during demobilization and/or reassignment, may provide sack lunches to Contractor personnel without charging the Contractor.

-When on project work away from Vendor's homebase, reimbursement will be issued at the standard CONUS per diem meal rate.
-Meal allowance is paid while in travel status, but not until after the first day of travel.
+When on project work away from Contractor's homebase, reimbursement will be issued at the standard CONUS per diem meal rate.
 Meal allowance will not be paid when crew is able to return to homebase at the end of shift.